The Man of Steel (comics): Issue #3

-Issue Four
+Issue #4

 Lois and Clark are guests at a party being held on Lex Luthor's luxury oceanliner.
 Upon arriving, they are entertained by Luthor in his private chamber on the ship.
 When Luthor privately insinuates his desire for Lois to her, the latter is offended (having some knowledge of Luthor's past) and angrily decides to leave the ship, taking Clark with her.
 She and Clark are then confronted by South American terrorists, who promptly throw Clark overboard when he intervenes to protect Lois.
 As the terrorists cordon off the hostages, Clark changes to Superman and lifts the ship, which surprises everyone on board.
 Lois seizes the opportunity, fighting back and capturing the terrorists with a last-minute assist from Superman.
 Luthor then tries to put Superman on his personal retainer, which Superman declines.
 Luthor then reveals that he allowed the terrorists to attack just to see Superman in action for himself, to the outrage of everyone present.
 Superman is then deputized by the mayor of Metropolis to arrest Luthor for reckless endangerment, who is released hours later thanks to his legal team.
 A few days later, Luthor confronts Superman and warns him of a reckoning.

 Superman's nemesis Lex Luthor was now no longer a mad scientist or a costumed supervillain with questionable motives.
-Instead, he is the new evil of the 1980s: a power-hungry businessman, "the most powerful man in Metropolis," who resents Superman's overshadowing presence.
+Instead, he is the new evil of the 1980s: a power-hungry businessman, "the most powerful man in Metropolis", who resents Superman's overshadowing presence.
 Instead of battling Superman directly, Luthor would now use hired minions, employ staff on his payroll, or manipulate others to destroy Superman, while ensuring that no incidents could be conclusively linked to him.
 Clark mentions that it has been almost eighteen months since he beat Lois to the scoop on Superman.